-Scoliosis – an abnormal or exaggerated curve of the spine
+Scoliosis – an exaggerated curve of the spine

 By Brian Fuller Accredited Exercise Physiologist

 Scoliosis describes an abnormal curvature of the spine away from the midline.
 There are two types of scoliosis – structural and functional.
 As the name suggests, a structural scoliosis describes excessive rotation of a section of spine (usually between the shoulder blades) which is clearly evident when the patient bends forward to touch their toes.
 A functional scoliosis is a transient deviation away from the midline created by unnatural protective muscle spasm at times of acute spinal pain.
 It corrects itself as soon as the spinal pain had settled but a structural scoliosis is a fixed deformity, not necessarily related to pain.

 There is no one reason as to why scoliosis forms in some individuals and not others.
 Scoliosis that is noticed before the age of 3 is termed Infantile scoliosis.
 An abnormal curvature of the spine noticed between the ages of 3 and 9 years is termed Juvenile scoliosis or Early Onset Scoliosis.

 Adolescent Idiopathic Scoliosis is by far the most common form of scoliosis noticed effecting roughly 4 out of 100 children between 10 to 18 years of age.
 Some suggested reasons for the formation of adolescent idiopathic scoliosis include, a family history of scoliosis, and hormonal imbalances to asymmetric growth.
 Most of these patients generally live life pain free and when viewed from the side present with normal posture.

 Individuals with scoliosis may present with any of the following or a combination of all

 - One shoulder blade protruding out from the back further then the other

 - A larger hump down one side of the spine